alamgir39/SoftwareMake/README.txt

 // On the end-user’s system: To install this run this from ubuntu terminal

-./configure # Generate Makefile from Makefile.in
-make # Use Makefile to build the program make install # Use Makefile to install the program

-./configure # Generate Makefile from Makefile.in
-make # Use Makefile to build the program make install # Use Makefile to install the program

-./configure # Generate Makefile from Makefile.in
+./configure # Generate Makefile from Makefile.in  // if you want to install in this location ./configure --prefix=/home/alamgir/Documents/cpptest/build/end-user-system/helloworld-0.1/execution

 make # Use Makefile to build the program make install # Use Makefile to install the program